 - That applicants not have studied for, or hold a degree or degree-equivalent qualification from a British University or GCSE or A Levels taken at school in the UK.

-Campus Application Deadline: August 20, 2018.
+Campus Application Deadline for 2019: August 26, 2019.
 This is the absolute deadline for submitting materials for the UCSB endorsement for the Marshall Scholarship.

 The following must be submitted to our office no later than 4:00 PM on the day of the campus deadline: